Rick Caruso: University of Southern California

 Caruso's daughter, Gianna "Gigi" Caruso, was born with hearing loss and was treated at USC's Keck School of Medicine.
 In 2015, Caruso and his wife Tina donated a further $25 million to USC, to endow and name the USC Tina and Rick Caruso Department of Otolaryngology – Head and Neck Surgery.

 The Caruso Catholic Center and Our Savior Parish Church on the USC campus was endowed by and named after Caruso following his contribution of $9 million.

 In 2018, Caruso was elected chairman of USC's board of trustees; he resigned from the position in 2022.
+As of May 2026, he remains a voting member of the board.

 As the chairman of USC's board of trustees, Caruso was criticized for his handling of the George Tyndall USC sexual abuse scandal, in which a USC gynecologist spent 30 years molesting hundreds of patients, despite complaints dating back to 1991.
 In May 2018, Caruso promised an independent investigation and an accompanying public report, but no report on the investigation has been made public.